ManhNDd/CTFwriteup/INShAck-2018/Math killer - easy/README.md

 ![](chall.png)

+Misc is a broad CTF category that does not map well to any particular job role in the security.
+You may have to solve math, play games, code script tools or write algorithms.

+Forensics challenges can include file format analysis, steganography, memory dump analysis, or network packet capture analysis.
+You have to examine and process a hidden piece of information out of static data files.

 ## Solution:
 According to the image, the equation to be solved:
 ```
     a/(b+c) + b/(a+c) + c/(a+b) = 6
 ```
-By submit some input like a=1&b=2&c=3.0, I figure out that a, b, c must be integers (both positive and negative accepted):
+By submit some input like a=1&b=2&c=3.0, I figure out that a, b, c must be integers (both positives and negatives accepted):

 ![](Condition1.PNG)